Traders warned against unethical business practices

 As parents are out and about doing school shopping for their children, the Fijian Competition and Consumer Commission has noted some businesses hiking the prices of products to profiteer.

-Chief Executive Joel Abraham says so far they carried out 77 inspections through a targeted approach and will now be analyzing the data.
+FCCC Chief Executive Joel Abraham says so far they have carried out 77 inspections through a targeted approach and will now be analyzing the data.

 He says 1290 infringement notices were issued last year, while this stood at 743 in 2021.